- IT Services

 Locknet is currently assisting many companies through this transitional phase—it is navigable, particularly with the right partners in place.
-Some of these companies are even transitioning their IT support and to home-based employees during their busiest, most revenue generating times of the year.
+Some of these companies are even transitioning their IT support to home-based employees during their busiest, most revenue-generating times of the year.
 Needless to say—their needs are critical and having the right IT partner with the right tools for productivity and network security is vital.

 The scramble is real.

 Overnight, entire companies are rushing to enable their staffs to work from home so that productivity is uninterrupted.
 And often a vital consideration is being tossed aside.

 "They are throwing security out the window," explains Shannon Mayberry, Locknet Security Manager.
 "They are doing whatever they can to get their employees home and connected so they can be productive.
 The companies may be bleeding cash...they need to be productive."